 Gambling is a widely enjoyed pastime that’s deeply imbedded in Australian culture; in fact Aussie’s account for the highest gambling participation rate in the world.
 Whether it’s chucking a couple of coins in the pokies at a pub, placing an annual bet on the Melbourne Cup or regular betting on your favourite table game at a brick and mortar casino, gambling for real money is part of the Australian way.

-Rapid advances in technology has seen online casinos expand and virtual gambling rise in popularity as more punters turn to online, mobile and tablet betting alternatives.
+Rapid advances in technology has seen Australian online casino sites expand and virtual gambling rise in popularity as more punters turn to online, mobile and tablet betting alternatives.
 Most Australian gambling laws work to protect problem gamblers and ensure responsible betting practices, although it is arguable such laws in place are hypocritical and not in-line with other gambling laws.

 Current government laws and legislations surrounding online casino gambling are focused on how Australian gambling operators run their business and which services they can and cannot provide, as opposed to what individuals are allowed to do with their own money.
 Such rules have minimal effect on the individual recreational gambler, and instead focus on restricting both local and offshore online casino operators from providing interactive gambling services to Australian residents.

 The Interactive Gambling Act of 2001